In this introductory post to CDNs we will cover:

 The end result is superior site performance.
 Visitors to your site will find fast and reliable content, which will dramatically improve the user experience they receive.
 Site speed also has a direct affect on search engine optimization (SEO), as Google has stated that page load times are taken into account when ranking sites in their search engine.

-The market is growing rapidly due to increasing digitization and the surplus volume of video content available over the Internet.
-North America is estimated to be the largest region in 2017 for the CDN market, followed by Europe.
+Nevertheless, the market is growing rapidly due to increasing digitization and the surplus volume of video content available over the Internet.
+North America is estimated to be the largest region for the CDN market, followed by Europe.

 Advantages and Disadvantages of Using a CDN